 2

-Play Cost — Sanity spent to place this Event into the shared Event slot.
+Play Cost Sanity and discards spent to place this Event into the shared Event slot.

 4